apache/flink/docs/programming_guide.md

       <td><strong>MapPartition</strong></td>
       <td>
         <p>Transforms a parallel partition in a single function call.
 The function get the partition
-        as a `TraversableOnce` and can produce an arbitrary number of result values.
+        as an `Iterator` and can produce an arbitrary number of result values.
 The number of elements in each partition depends on the degree-of-parallelism and previous operations.</p>
 {% highlight scala %}
 data.mapPartition { in => in map { (_, 1) } }